GiovanniFrigo/advent-of-code-2016/what-i-learned.md

  - In part 2 I used an array based implementation, so I considered a set to be an array of arrays.
 Here insertion is better (just use `openSet.push(start);`), but removing an element requires filtering the whole array to exclude the searched element(`openSet = openSet.filter(c => c.toString() !== current.toString());`), not to mention item lookup (`closedSet.findIndex(e => e.toString() == neighbor.toString()) > -1`).  _OUCH!_

- Is there any better solution to this problem I'm not aware of yet?
+> Is there any better solution to this problem I'm not aware of yet?

+## Day 11 🎍
+Finally got time to properly look into the problem.
+After some hours of failure, debugging, Wikipedia searches I made it!
+(And I didn't read [this guide](https://andars.github.io/aoc_day11.html).
+Nope.
+I didn't. ~~I may have~~)

+TL;DR: basically just a BFS on a graph representing the whole state of the 4 floors and the elevator position.
+Spent quite a lot of time writing the function that from one state calculates all the possible steps, mostly coding the rules given in the description.
+More details on the tutorial I didn't read :)